Kush2004agar/Grammar-scoring-engine/README.md

 - scikit-learn - the machine learning part
 - pandas, numpy - data wrangling

-**External tools:**
+**Other things you need:**
-- FFmpeg - processes audio (Whisper needs this)
+- FFmpeg (Whisper needs it to process audio)
-- Java - LanguageTool runs on Java
+- Java (LanguageTool runs on Java)

-*Don't worry if this sounds complicated—there are installation guides to help you out.*
+Installation guides are in the repo if you need help setting these up.

 ---